R1chi33333/Virtual-Agents/README.md

-# VR Study: One Soul, Many Forms
+# One Soul, Many Forms
 ## How Identity Contiuity in Multi-Form VR Agents Influences User Credibility, Rapport, and Emotional Connectedness

 ## Study Overview